MicrosoftDocs/azure-docs/articles/key-vault/general/akv-integrate-kubernetes.md

 ---
 title: Integrate Key Vault with Kubernetes #Required; page title displayed in search results.
 Include the word "tutorial".
 Include the brand.
-description: In this tutorial, you'll access and retrieve secrets from Azure Key Vault using the Secrets Store CSI Driver to then mount into Kubernetes pods. #Required; article description that is displayed in search results.
+description: In this tutorial, you'll access and retrieve secrets from Azure Key Vault using the Secrets Store CSI (Container Storage Interface) Driver to then mount into Kubernetes pods. #Required; article description that is displayed in search results.
 Include the word "tutorial".
 author: taytran0 #Required; your GitHub user alias, with correct capitalization. ms.author: t-trtr #Required; microsoft alias of author; optional team alias. ms.service: key-vault #Required; service per approved list. service slug assigned to your service by ACOM.